Next Generation Science Standards-aligned experiences for your class! Reservations are required.

 Capacity: 44, including adults.
 May be combined with an Interactive Tour, Discovery Lab, or Outdoor Nature Exploration.

 Objects in the sky move in regular and predictable patterns - but how?
 And why?
-This program is an introdiction to the basic concepts in astronomy including finding North, investigating the difference between planets, moons, and stars, and understanding how we know what we know about our sky.
-Throughout the program we mention how past cultures, mainly the Chumash, have interpreted these concepts.
+This program is an introduction to the basic concepts in astronomy including finding North, investigating the difference between planets, moons, and stars, and understanding how we know what we know about our sky.
+Throughout the program we mention how past cultures, mainly the Chumash, have interpreted these concepts. (previous Science Content Standards)

 - Mondays My Way